 How to Apply

 Assist Wireless is there to help you with any application questions you may have.
 There are specific criteria that an applicant must meet in order to be eligible for the program.
+Ready to receive a free smartphone with Lifeline program eligibility and save significantly on your wireless bill?
+Here’s how to apply.

 The first of the criteria is to qualify for another government-run program.
 Those programs are: